W33HaaOrg/ApiTestPostMan/README.md

 ## How to automate the manual script following data driven type

-To automate the manual script following data drivent type, we are going to adjust the manual test script.
+To automate the manual script following data driven type, we are going to adjust the manual test script.
 Firstly, we add the BaseUrl environment variable like the previous section (or just use its environment variable).
 Secondly, we add the verify script into **Tests**

 ```js
 var Status = parseInt(pm.variables.get("Status"));